Circassians: Origins

-Genetically, the Adyghe have shared ancestry partially with neighboring peoples of the Caucasus, with some influence from the other regions.
-The Circassian language, also known as Cherkess, is a member of the Northwest Caucasian language family.
-Archaeological findings, mainly of dolmens in Northwest Caucasus region, indicate a megalithic culture in the Northwest Caucasus.
+Genetically, the Adyghe have shared ancestry partially with neighboring peoples of the Caucasus, with some influence from other regions.
+The most prevalent SNP haplotype among all Circassian tribes is G2-YY1215 (43%); others are R1a-M198* (13%), G2-YY9632 (9%), and J2-M172* (7%), sharing a single common ancestor 3,000 years ago, with the largest demographic growth between 2,000 and 1,500 years ago.
+Prevalence of the G2-YY1215 haplogroup is higher in the Western Caucasus and decreases to the east, while G2-YY9632 has the opposite tendency.
+R1a-M198* is shared with Balkars, Karachays and Kuban Cossacks.

+The Circassian language, also known as Cherkess, is in the Northwest Caucasian language family.
+Archaeological findings, mainly of dolmens in the northwest Caucasus region, indicate a megalithic culture.

-The ancestors of present-day Circassians are known as the Sind-Maeot tribes.
-Findings obtained as a result of archaeological research show that these tribes were the indigenous people of the Caucasus.
-Some researchers have claimed there may be links between Circassians and Indo-European-speaking communities, and some have argued that there are connections between Circassians and Hatti, who are from ancient Anatolian peoples, but these theories have not been addressed further and are not widely accepted.
-Within the scope of genetic tests performed on Circassians, the closest relatives of Circassians were found to be Ingush, Chechens and Abkhazians.
+The ancestors of present-day Circassians are known as the Sinti-Maeotian tribes.
+Archaeological research shows that these tribes were the indigenous people of the Caucasus.
+Some researchers have claimed there may be links between Circassians and Indo-European-speaking communities, and some have argued that there are connections between Circassians and Hatti, who are from ancient Anatolian peoples, but these theories are not widely accepted.
+According to genetic tests performed on Circassians, their closest relatives are Ingush, Chechens, Georgians and Abkhazians.

 Pseudoscientific claims

-Turkish nationalist groups and proponents of modern-day Pan-Turkism have claimed that the Circassians are of Turkic origin, but no scientific evidence has been published to support this claim and it has been strongly denied by ethnic Circassians, impartial research, linguists and historians around the world.
-The Circassian language does not share notable similarities to the Turkish language except for borrowed words.
+Turkish nationalist groups and proponents of modern-day Pan-Turkism have claimed that the Circassians are of Turkic origin, but no scientific evidence supports this claim, and it has been strongly denied by ethnic Circassians, impartial research, linguists, and historians around the world.
+The Circassian language does not share notable similarities to the Turkish language, except for borrowed words.
 According to various historians, the Circassian origin of the Sind-Meot tribes refutes the claim that the Circassians are of Turkic ethnic origin.

-German racial theorists, after discovering an intimate similarity between the skull shapes of Caucasians, went on to declare that Europeans, North Africans, and Caucasians were of a common race, termed "Caucasian", or later, as it is known today, as "Caucasoid".
-Scientific racism went far to emphasize the superior beauty of the Circassian people, referring to them as "how God intended the human race to be".
-Circassian organisations worldwide declared that they have nothing to do with racist claims.
+German racial theorists, after comparing skull shapes, declared that Europeans, North Africans, and Caucasians were of a common race, termed "Caucasian" or later "Caucasoid".
+Scientific racism emphasized the so-called "superior beauty" of the Circassian people, referring to them as "how God intended the human race to be", leading to the 18th century stereotype of the Circassian beauty.